Generic Name: fingolimod (fin-GOL-i-mod)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Gilenya:

 Store Gilenya at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
-Store in the original blister pack away from heat, moisture, and light.
+Store in the original container away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Gilenya out of the reach of children and away from pets.

 - If you have any questions about Gilenya, please talk with your doctor, pharmacist, or other health care provider.